corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 The main difference between these two types of flow relate to how the CorDapp can be upgraded.

-Non-initiating flows cen't be upgraded to the new `FinalityFlow` in a backwards compatible way.
+Non-initiating flows can't be upgraded to the new `FinalityFlow` in a backwards compatible way.
 Changes to these flows need to be deployed simultaneously to all the nodes, using a *lockstep deployment*.

 Initiating flows can be upgraded to use the new `FinalityFlow` in a backwards compatible way.
-This means the upgraded CorDapp can be deployed to the various nodes using a *rolling deployment*.
+This means you can deploy the upgraded CorDapp to the nodes using a *rolling deployment*.

 {{< note >}}